ivankovnatsky/nixos-config/machines/Ivans-Mac-mini/README.md

 ## TODO

-- [ ] Wake on LAN, can I turn on it on when trying ssh?
+- [x] Wake on LAN, can I turn on it on when trying ssh? -- I can't, only when asleep
 - [ ] Have a power nap, but awake on network activity